dentarg/auth0-blog/_posts/2016-11-09-migrating-an-angular-1-app-to-angular-2-part-2.markdown

 ### No Filter or OrderBy Pipes

-In our Angular 1 ng1-dinos app, we could search / filter our dinosaurs repeater simply by binding an `ng-model="query"` to an input and then using `item in array | filter: query` on the repeater.
+In our Angular 1 ng1-dinos app, we could filter our dinosaurs repeater by binding an `ng-model="query"` to an input and then using `item in array | filter: query` on the repeater.
 This is no longer built-in in Angular 2.
 The Angular 2 team recommends _against_ replicating this functionality with a custom filtering pipe due to concerns over performance and minification.

 Instead, we'll create a _service_ that performs filtering.
 You may already be familiar with filtering this way on Angular 1 apps with large amounts of data where performance becomes an issue.
 Angular 1 apps can slow to a crawl if care isn't taken with how filtering is handled.
 If you've ever had to search hundreds or thousands of items or implemented faceted search, you should be familiar with the pitfalls and workarounds.